-For example, the DDS for a display file might include the following:
+For example, the DDS for a display file can include the following:

-''' SCREEN ID
+SCREEN ID

-A 2 2'C2E0001025'
+Α 2 2'C2E0001025'

-A DSPATR(ND) '''
+A DSPATR (ND)

-If you do not use the STD SCREEN HEADINGS(CUA) header/footer, but have defined your own header/footer, you can add the SCREEN ID field to that header/footer.
+If you do not use the \STD SCREEN HEADINGS(CUA) header/footer, but have defined your own header/footer, you can add the \SCREEN ID field to that header/footer.
+The \SCREEN ID field can be included anywhere in the header section.

-Once your functions have been regenerated to include the SCREEN ID field, you are ready to generate HTML skeletons for your screens.
+Once your functions have been regenerated to include the \SCREEN ID field, you are ready to generate HTML skeletons for your screens.